 Part A. Online collection of personal information

-Both our service providers are contractually required to ensure the privacy of our online users is protected.
+Microsoft and Adobe are contractually required to ensure the privacy of our online users is protected.

 When you visit any of our online platforms, our metric tools may collect the following information about your visit for statistical purposes:

-top level domain name (for example, .com, .gov, .au, .uk, etc.)
+- top level domain name (for example .com, .gov, .au, .uk, etc.);

-your internet service provider
+- your internet service provider;

-if you are connecting to our site from a state or territory department of education or a state education authority, the relevant state or territory
+- if you are connecting to our site from a state or territory department of education or a state education authority, the relevant state or territory;

-the date and time of your visit to the site
+- the date and time of your visit to the site;

-the pages you accessed and documents downloaded during your visit
+- the pages you accessed and documents downloaded during your visit;

 - the type of browser used and operating system you are using.

 We record this data to maintain our server and improve our services.
 We generally do not use this information to personally identify anyone.
 However, we may need to identify users in the unlikely event of an investigation by a law enforcement agency.